qibogang/qibogang.github.io/README.md

+# Qibo site instructions

 This is the Qibo's website repository.
 Here we describe its contents and show you how to run the site in developement mode, in order to collaborate with us.

-## How to open the site in developement mode
+### How to open the site in developement mode

 First, you need to clone this repo locally.
 For doing this, enter in the location in which you want the Qibo site folder and digit: